Skip to main content

 • expenses for enrolment in PhD courses.

-It should be noted that data regarding the regional tax for the right to university study have also been reported.
+It should be noted that data regarding the regional tax for the right to university study have also been transmitted.

 Students are required to carefully check the data that will appear in the pre-filled 730, comparing them with the payment receipts in their possession, making any changes,